Sorry, you need to enable JavaScript to visit this website.

 Because PV is a progressive condition, it can change over time.
 That means that some of the signs and symptoms may change as well.
 This is why it’s important to take an active role in monitoring your PV over time.
 You can do this by tracking your condition on a regular basis and by speaking up and spelling out the impact of your PV symptoms at every visit with your Healthcare Professional.

-Icon of lines on a graph
+Icon of line graph

 Careful symptom tracking provides a number of valuable insights.
 Not only does it help identify trends within your health, but it can also help you and your Healthcare Professional better understand how to manage and adjust your care over time.